nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_replication/files_replication.rst

 .. note::

- If Files Manager is not enabled, you will need to Enable Files manager by reading the information on enabling the Files Manager and click Enable Files
+ If Files Manager is not enabledin your Prism Central, you will need to Enable Files manager by reading the information on enabling the Files Manager and clicking **Enable Files**

 .. figure:: images/pc_files.png